-Considering educational equity is essential to understanding a more complete picture of equity across the Northland.
-Visit the Resources to Explore section below to learn more about current initiatives and stories around educational equity in the Northland.
+Considering educational equity is essential to understanding a more complete picture of belonging across the Northland.
+Read on to learn more about current initiatives and stories around educational equity.

 “The way to right wrongs is to turn the light of truth upon them.” —Ida B. Wells